nestjs/docs.nestjs.com/content/microservices/custom-transport.md

 As we mentioned in the first section, you don't necessarily need to use the `@nestjs/microservices` package to create microservices, but if you decide to do so and you need to integrate a custom strategy, you will need to provide a "client" class too.

-> info **Hint** Again, implementing a fully-featured client class compatible with all `@nestjs/microservices` features (e.g., streaming) requires a good understading of communication techniques used by the framework.
+> info **Hint** Again, implementing a fully-featured client class compatible with all `@nestjs/microservices` features (e.g., streaming) requires a good understanding of communication techniques used by the framework.
 To learn more, check out this [article](https://dev.to/nestjs/part-4-basic-client-component-16f9).

 To communicate with an external service/emit & publish messages (or events) you can either use a library-specific SDK package, or implement a custom client class that extends the `ClientProxy`, as follows: